 iii. where the costs and burdens of e-discovery are disproportionate to the nature of the dispute or to the amount in controversy, or to the relevance of the materials requested, the court will either deny such requests or order disclosure on condition that the requesting party advance the reasonable cost of production to the other side, subject to the allocation of costs in the final judgment; and iv.
-Unless otherwise allowed by the Court for good cause shown, all discovery responses and documents produced by a party shall be delivered via an electronic sharing methodology as agreed upon or approved at the initial conference.
+All discovery responses and documents produced by a party shall be delivered but not filed through the electronic filing system unless the chancery court orders otherwise or unless a response or document is incapable of delivery through the electronic filing system.
+If not delivered through the electronic filing system, the response or document must be delivered via an electronic sharing methodology as agreed upon or approved at the initial conference.
 All documents delivered as a means of document production shall contain a bates stamp number on each page, as directed by the chancery court at the initial conference.